top of page

 QOL Assessment Tool

-Additionally, we have a quality of tool that you can use to help you gage how your pet is doing at home.
+Additionally, we have a quality of tool that you can use to help you gauge how your pet is doing at home.

 Presence of Family and Furry Friends

-As veterinarian we recommend family members who are comfortable and healthy enough to be present throughout the process.
+We encourage family members who are comfortable to be present throughout the process.
 Your pets will be able to hear and see you before losing consciousness from the sedative.
 It is important for furry housemates to also understand (through sight, smell and touch) what has happened to their friend.

 Complexities